UBC-MDS/DSCI_522_BlackFriday_Purchases_Analysis/src/README.md

 ### Usage via Make

-If you are using `Make`, you can the following commands.
+If you are using `Make`, you can run the following commands.
 ```
 # To run all scripts and generate a final report
 make all